 My new raised bed garden has been amazingly productive.
 The large leaves of the squash and zucchini are providing a little shade for some of those that prefer less than total sunshine.
 That is a bonus in sunny central Texas.

 I planted herbs and flowers in the holes in the concrete blocks.
 I also planted the lettuce, radishes and spinach early then later sowed the squash, peppers and tomatoes between the rows.
 As the early crops were harvested, the later crops grew into that space.

 By Robin Brady from Meridian, Texas

 I have a series of photos from the beginning of the project.
 I put down landscape fabric that came in four foot widths.
 Then we dry stacked the blocks two high overlapping for more stability.
 I filled the bottom half with top soil from my acreage (we were doing some drainage work.)
 The top half to within about 6 inches of the top of the blocks was compost from a dairy.

 I filled the openings in the blocks with soil topped with potting soil mixed with compost.

 I do believe you can paint the blocks and I may do that eventually.
-I plan to put in several more of these gardens before fall growing season.

 This is when the early crops were filling in and the later crops were planted between the rows.
 I did plant squash and zucchini with my other crops but next year plan to have one bed devoted just to them.
 They take lots of space.
 And probably another just for tomatoes.